At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 20

+Biden won Idaho.
+He will get at least 10 delegates, while Sanders will secure at least eight.

-There was no public polling of Idaho.
-Sanders easily won the state in 2016, but its shift to a primary from caucuses could hurt his chances for a repeat.
+Sanders easily won the state in 2016, but its shift to a primary from caucuses may have hurt his chances for a repeat.

 NORTH DAKOTA